ezekg/flint/README.md

 * Sass ~> `3.3.0`

+_Currently, Flint is only available for Ruby Sass; so it will not work with libSass until they support the map data-type.
+Flint depends on a few custom Ruby functions, but in `2.0` I hope to have those dependencies relieved._

 ## Installation

 1. Install via Ruby `gem install flint-gs`, or Bower `bower install flint --save-dev`
 2. If you're using Compass, add `require "flint"` to your `config.rb`
 3. Import it into your stylesheet with `@import "flint"`

 If you don't want to install it, then simply download or clone the current build files.
-Use the starter `config.rb` to require any custom functions Flint uses; currently this is required, as we're making use of custom SassScript functions until the SassScript `&` [returns to Sass](https://gist.github.com/nex3/8050187).
+Use your `config.rb` to require any custom functions Flint uses; currently this is required, as we're making use of custom SassScript functions until the SassScript `&` [returns to Sass](https://gist.github.com/nex3/8050187) **(set for integration with Sass `3.4` in `2.0`)**.
 Adjust the paths according to your project.

 ## Documentation